- When may I apply for an elective?

 All assignments are final.
 Please carefully review module dates and elective descriptions when making your selections.

-Memorial Sloan Kettering Cancer Center is unable to provide housing to visiting medical students.
-Accepted students will be provided with a list of housing resources.
+Memorial Sloan Kettering Cancer Center is unable to offer housing accommodations for visiting medical students.
+However, accepted students will receive a comprehensive list of recommended housing resources.

 If you did not find the answer to your question in the Frequently Asked Questions section, please send your question to medstudent@mskcc.org.